Digital Marketing

 Image via Google

-While there are many search engines, you can see from the chart below that Google continues to dominate the search engine market with nearly 85% market share.
+While there are many search engines, you can see from the chart below that Google continues to dominate the search engine market with nearly 79% market share, so ranking on Google is highly important.

 Image via Statista